Your Road to Wellbeing

 Whatever you’re interested in, our courses are great mood-boosters, and will help you develop your creative, practical and communications skills.

-We offer fun short courses, at our Camborne, St Austell and Falmouth campuses and throughout the local community at NHS Resource Centres, Bodmin Hospital and Longreach Hospital, in the following:
+We offer fun short courses, at our Camborne, St Austell and Falmouth campuses and throughout the local community at NHS Resource Centres and Longreach Hospital, in the following:

 - City and Guilds Level 1 Certificate and Diploma in Horticulture